National Center on Sexual Exploitation: National Center on Sexual Exploitation

 Elizabeth Nolan Brown of Reason has criticized the group for promoting claims about sexuality and pornography that she claims contradict the findings of peer-reviewed studies.
 Brown has also noted of the group: "The purity culture ethos of shame, abstinence, and fallen women still permeates these groups' activism.
 But it's been repackaged as a bid to protect women and kids from trauma and sexual harm rather than to uphold the sanctity of marriage and biblical womanhood."
 Anti-Trafficking Review made assertions against NCOSE by claiming they "use misleading 'research reports' to fabricate a false medical consensus about the harms of pornography".
 Since the 2010s, the group has stated that pornography constitutes a public health crisis.
 NCOSE drafted much of the language when Utah passed a resolution labeling pornography a "public health hazard leading to a broad spectrum of individual and public health impacts and societal harms".
 The resolution called for action against "the pornography epidemic that is harming the citizens of Utah and the nation".
 The claims are not backed by global health agencies, and outside experts criticized the language for its assertions.
 15 other states replicated the resolution using mostly identical language.

+NCOSE has roots in and ties with extreme-right and anti-gay organizations.

+On September 2, 2025, Ron DeHaas, chairman of NCOSE's board of directors, resigned after his 38-year-old stepson was charged with felony child sexual abuse and using computers to commit a crime.
+DeHaas covered some of his stepson’s $300,000 bond and facilitated his release from jail.
+DeHaas is the founder of Covenant Eyes which sells accountability applications for monitoring online access to sexual content.